binpash/try/INSTRUCTIONS.md

 python3 scripts/eval_ae.py run setup
 ```

-This prepares the Docker images, installs the local `caruca` package for the specification-mining benchmark, and builds the dependency-tracking components used by the later steps.
+This prepares the Docker images, installs the local partial-specification miner package, and builds the dependency-tracking components used by the later steps.

 Run the paper sections one by one: